Articles , Glossary

 Setting the task

 This stage is the foundation of all the design process.
 This is the time when the designer should get as much information as possible from the client to mark the right way to the goal.
 It is well-known that the one who walks without a destination in mind will possibly come nowhere.
 In design (not only the logo and branding direction) it works the same way: to get the result, you should clearly set the goals from the very starting point.
 It doesn’t mean that the goals will stay totally the same at the end of the journey: they can modify more or less in the creative process.
-Still, if the goals are not set at the start, the creative process can get easily transformed into a mess.
+Still, if the goals are not set at the start, the creative process can easily be transformed into a mess.

 That’s the first step to designing anything: ask “Why are we doing this?”
 If the answer isn’t clear, or isn’t clear to you, or just doesn’t exist, you can’t design anything.
 Stop working.
 Can you help set those goals?
 If so, do it.
 (Yes, it is part of your job.
 Anything that helps you do your job is part of your job.)
 (Mike Monteiro “Design Is a Job”)